stoplightio/elements/docs/getting-started/dev-portal/search-component.md

-# search-component
+# Elements Dev Portal Search

 Once youve [installed](https://github.com/stoplightio/elements) the elements-dev-portal package, you can use the Search component to offer an autocomplete search.

-## JavaScript
+## Usage in React

-If you'd like to use this for React (and React-based tools like Gatsby) then use the `Search` JavaScript component.
+If you'd like to use this for React (and React-based tools like Gatsby) then use the `Search` React component.
 Below is an example of one way to implement it with an input:

 <!-- title: Search.tsx -->